 - And the price.

-That’s why we are going to focus on the main features on which large diaphragm condenser mic you should consider for your own personal studios.
+That’s why we are going to focus on the main features of which large diaphragm condenser mic you should consider for your own personal studios.

-The right condenser mic can make a difference with your voice.
+The right condenser mic can make a difference in your voice.